 Last year Geoff lodged an appeal against his convictions in 1995.
 He says Rayner “deliberately encouraged him to take more serious direct action against Boots” and to commit crimes he had been initially unwilling to carry out.
 He also says Rayner took part in direct action himself by driving activists in his van to sabotage targets such as Boots’ stores.

-Following unremitting pressure from campaigners, Boots sold off its laboratory in 1994.
+Due to unremitting pressure from campaigners, Boots closed its laboratories in 1994.

 Death of the Summer Lord excerpt with Rayner (2:23): https://www.youtube.com/watch?v=ltCU2iIbQRk